wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 X> ### Exercises
 X> For now, work on the following two exercises to reinforce what you've learnt in this chapter.
 X>
 X> - Customise the application so that only registered users can add or edit categories and pages, while non-registered can only view or use the categories and pages.
-You'll also have ensure links to add or edit pages appear only if the user browsing the website is logged in.
+You'll also have to ensure that the links to *add* or *edit* pages appear only if the user browsing the website is logged in.
 X> - Provide informative error messages when users incorrectly enter their username or password.
 X> - Keep your templating know-how up to date by converting the restricted page view to use a template.
 Call the template `restricted.html`, and ensure that it too extends from Rango's `base.html` template.